RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 The Davidsons then brought this civil action &hellip; echoing several of the arguments made by Howard during his criminal trial.
 First, the Davidsons claim that the album *2Pacalypse Now* does not merit First Amendment protection because it: (1) is obscene, (2) contains "fighting words," (3) defames peace officers like Officer Davidson, and (4) tends to incite imminent illegal conduct on the part of individuals like Howard.
 Because the recording lacks constitutional protection, the Davidsons argue that Defendants are liable for producing violent music that proximately caused the death of Officer Davidson.

 The Supreme Court has narrowly defined the class of unprotected, “inciting” speech.
 To restrain 2Pacalypse Now in this case, the Court must find the recording (1) was directed or intended toward the goal of producing imminent lawless conduct and (2) was likely to produce such imminent illegal conduct.
 See [Hess v.
-Indiana (S.Ct.
-1973)](http://scholar.google.com/scholar_case?case=404215965238624132).
+Indiana](http://scholar.google.com/scholar_case?case=404215965238624132) (US 1973).
 While the Davidsons may have shown that Shakur intended to produce imminent lawless conduct, the Davidsons cannot show that Howard's violent conduct was an imminent and likely result of listening to Shakur's songs.

 The Davidsons do not allege which song Howard was listening to at the time he brutally murdered Officer Davidson.
 As described later, the songs of *2Pacalypse Now* vary in their content and message.
 However, at least one song on the recording, "Crooked Ass Nigga," describes the commission of violence against police officers: